tbkreations/CodePath_Lab1/README.md

 ## Optional
 - [ ] User can delete a flashcard
 - [ ] User can edit existing flashcard
-- [ ] User can store multiple choice questions
+- [ x] User can store multiple choice questions

 ## Lab 2